South Pacific Coast Railroad: Tunnels

-Eight tunnels were built on the line, of which two survive (#5/Zayante and #8/Mission Hill), although only the Mission Hill tunnel still carries rail traffic.
-Two were daylighted during or prior to the conversion to standard gauge.
+In total, the line would include eight tunnels, of which five were built for SPCR, and two were previously built for the Santa Cruz and Felton Railroad (#7/Hogsback and #8/Mission Hill), south of where the two lines met at Big Trees; the Felton was absorbed into the SPCR by 1879.
+Two were daylighted (#1/Cats Canyon) during or prior to the conversion to standard gauge in the early 1900s.
+Two survive today (#5/Zayante and #8/Mission Hill), although only the Mission Hill tunnel still carries rail traffic.

+The construction of Tunnel #2/Summit started in 1877, with Chinese workers under O.B.
+Castle.
+It would take nearly two years and 30 lives to complete, as it crosses the San Andreas Fault and workers encountered oil and natural gas seepage which would explode.
+One series of explosions, early in the morning of November 18, 1879, claimed multiple lives.
+It was destroyed by a 5 ft lateral shift following the 1906 San Francisco earthquake and had to be dug again; with the broad-gauge conversion, the work was not completed until March 1909.

 Three of these tunnels were sealed shortly after the line was abandoned: #2/Summit, #3/Glenwood (Laurel), and #4/Mountain Charlie (Clems).
 Under contract to Southern Pacific, the F.A.
 Christie railroad salvage firm removed the track and trestles and, when this was completed in April 1942, dynamited these three tunnels.
 Although a long-persistent rumor holds that destruction of the tunnels was motivated by post-Pearl Harbor fears of a Japanese invasion of the United States West Coast, the decision to dynamite them predated the Pearl Harbor attack and was made solely for business reasons.
 Tunnel #5/Zayante was also part of the abandoned line, but it was used as a private road after the tracks were abandoned and then as a storage site.